pulumi/docs/content/blog/managing-kubernetes-infrastructure-with-dotnet-and-pulumi/index.md

 }
 ```

-Note that this example deploys resources first into DigitalOcean (a Kubernetes `Cluster`), then into Kubernetes itself (`Deployment` and `Service` via a `Pulumi.Kubernetes.Provider` configured to connect to the Kuberentes cluster in Digital Ocean), then optionally also more resources in DigitalOcean dependent on the Kubernetes `Service` (`Domain` and `DnsRecord`).
-This is a fairly complex infrastructure deployment orchestration, all in a few dozen lines of declarative and strongly typed C# code.
+Note that this example deploys resources first into DigitalOcean (a Kubernetes `Cluster`), then into Kubernetes itself (`Deployment` and `Service` via a `Pulumi.Kubernetes.Provider` configured to connect to the Kubernetes cluster in Digital Ocean), then optionally also more resources in DigitalOcean dependent on the Kubernetes `Service` (`Domain` and `DnsRecord`).
+This example is a complex infrastructure deployment, all in a few dozen lines of declarative and strongly typed C# code.

 # Conclusion

 Kubernetes support is one of several significant new additions to the Pulumi .NET support, and [many more improvements](https://github.com/pulumi/pulumi/issues/3470) are in progress over the coming weeks.
-[Get started](https://www.pulumi.com/docs/get-started/kubernetes/) with Kubernetes and .NET today, and let us know what you think!
+[Get started]({{< relref "/docs/get-started/kubernetes" >}}) with Kubernetes and .NET today, and let us know what you think!